secvisogram/csaf-cms-backend/docker/README.md

 **.env.example** template:

-- **`.env`** (repo root): configuration for the backend application itself (CouchDB connection, OIDC issuer, document templates, versioning, tracking IDs, workflow flags, ...).
+- **`.env`** (repo root): configuration for the backend application itself (PostgreSQL connection, OIDC issuer, document templates, versioning, tracking IDs, workflow flags, ...).
 This is read both when running the backend on the host (`./mvnw spring-boot:run`) and by the containerized `backend-cms` compose service.
-- **`docker/.env`**: configuration needed only to orchestrate the local docker compose stack itself (Keycloak, oauth2-proxy, CouchDB container credentials, ports, ...).
+- **`docker/.env`**: configuration needed only to orchestrate the local docker compose stack itself (Keycloak, oauth2-proxy, PostgreSQL container credentials, ports, ...).

 Follow these steps **in order**: